markkypanc/HackingWithSwift/README.md

 # HackingWithSwift-Project
-SwiftUI project challenge: do 1 project a day, Hacking With Swift by Paul Hudson
+SwiftUI project challenge: one project a day, Hacking With Swift by Paul Hudson